Opioid Restitution Fund

 Part of the Mayor’s Executive Order charged the city government with developing a City Overdose Response Strategy to guide the efforts to address the opioid and overdose epidemic through programs, interventions, and funding.

-On December 17, 2024, the City published a draft community engagement plan per the executive order.
+On December 17, 2024, the City published a draft Community Engagement Plan per the executive order.
 The Community Engagement Plan outlines a two-step approach to ensure the City’s Overdose Response Strategy reflects the current needs and gaps in services.
-Read the draft of the Community Engagement Plan.
+The City also opened a public feedback period to gather input on the draft.
+That feedback period closed on March 15, 2025.
+Public feedback was incorporated into an updated version of the Community Engagement Plan, which was approved by the Restitution Advisory Board on July 30, 2025.
+View the final Community Engagement Plan

-As part of this engagement, the City will host four Community Listening Sessions in early 2025 to hear directly from residents about the overdose crisis and their recommendations for addressing it.
-Details, including dates, times, and locations, will be shared in early 2025.
+As part of this engagement, the City hosted four Community Listening Sessions in July and August of 2025 to hear directly from residents about the overdose crisis and their recommendations for addressing it.
+These Community Listening Sessions took place in Cherry Hill, Penn North, Park Heights, and East Baltimore.
+See the presentation slides from these Community Listening sessions.

 Public Transparency and Accountability Plan